bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 **4. Data Transfer**

 Lastly, there are charges for transferring data OUT of EC2 (transferring data IN is free).
 Right now it's about $0.09 / GB for outbound transfers (details at bottom of [this page](https://aws.amazon.com/ec2/pricing/on-demand/)).
 If your compute job processes lots of data, but the results are small in file size (e.g., aligning reads to produce a gene-count matrix) then this cost will be insignificant.
 But, if your job results in the creation of lots of data - all of which you need to download when finished, it's important to plan for this charge.

-## AWS ParallelCluster

-Once you're comfortable with launching your own instances, you may want to check out [AWS ParallelCluster](https://aws.amazon.com/blogs/opensource/aws-parallelcluster/).
-It's a relatively new (Released Nov 2018) service that let's you create a cluster of compute nodes in AWS.

-- Submit jobs using `qsub` like you would on a local cluster
-- AWS scales the number of active instances automatically
-- All instances can connect to the same file system

-# Appendix:

 ## Example: Aligning RNA-seq Data